peekabustudios/webcam-directive/README.md

 Provides functionality to swap cameras if more than two detected.
 Allows to get pixels from the camera feed.

+__For flash support to work make sure to copy 'jscam_canvas_only.swf' from git://github.com/infusion/jQuery-webcam.git to the root website directory__

 ## Use